gordo1/MD_workflow/README.md

   Looking at the size of the files we notice that job:
   `2012-09-06-17.57.calmodulin\_run2\_.5.dcd`

-  has a file size of 3789024 where preceding files sizes are the same at 21931876 As we expect the files sizes to be almost identical in size, we can assume that something when wrong at that step.
-Therefore the last "good" file is
+  has a file size of $$ 3789024 $$ where preceding files sizes are the same at
+  $$ 21931876 $$ As we expect the files sizes to be almost identical in size, we can assume that something when wrong at that step.
+Therefore the last "good" file is:
   `2012-09-06-17.52.calmodulin\_run2\_.6.dcd`

   ...which we enter when prompted. (cut and paste works well here.)

   Be careful to pick the last good file,  - data after that point will be removed and the last good restart files retrieved ready to restart the simulations from that point onwards.

-  Note:  Actually most bad files are moved to /Errors with a suffix ".bad" You can remove them there with a "rm *.bad" command.
+  Note: Actually most bad files are moved to /Errors with a suffix `.bad` You can remove them there with a `rm \*.bad` command.
 Use with caution!

   Once you have set your directories, you can then simply restart the jobs using: